-where $\xb \in \Rbb^n$, $\cb \in \Rbb^n$, $\Ab \in \Rbb^{m \times n}$, and $\bb \in \Rbb^m$.
-In various applications of linear programming, such as the cutting-stock problem \citep{gilmore1961linear} and the vehicle routing problem \citep{dumas1991pickup}, it is often the case that the number of variables $n$ is much larger than the number of constraints $m$.
-Given that there are many more columns than constraints and enumerating all of the columns is impossible in most cases, a standard solution method is column generation (CG), which works as follows: (i) start with an initial set of columns from $\Ab$; (ii) solve the corresponding restricted linear program to optimality; (iii) solve a subproblem to find the column with the lowest reduced cost; (iv) add the new column to the current set of columns; (v) go back to step (i) until problem~\eqref{problem:LP_standard} is solved to optimality (i.e., the minimum reduced cost in step (iii) is nonnegative).
+Given that there are many more columns than constraints and enumerating all of the columns, i.e., obtaining the full constraint matrix $\Ab$, is impossible in most cases, a standard solution method is column generation (CG), which works as follows: (i) start with an initial set of columns from $\Ab$; (ii) solve the corresponding restricted linear program to optimality; (iii) solve a subproblem to find the column with the lowest reduced cost; (iv) add the new column to the current set of columns; (v) go back to step (i) until problem~\eqref{problem:LP_standard} is solved to optimality (i.e., the minimum reduced cost in step (iii) is nonnegative).
 The subproblem that ones solves to introduce a new column is often computationally challenging.
-For example, in the cutting-stock problem, the subproblem is a knapsack problem, which is NP-hard \citep{garey1979computers}.
+For example, in the cutting-stock problem, which is a well-known large-scale LP that is typically solved using column generation, the subproblem is a knapsack problem that is known to be NP-hard \citep{garey1979computers}.
 In practice, the subproblem is often formulated as an integer program, and can be difficult to solve at a large scale.